skenqbx/rail/doc/plugin-api.markdown

 Removes all registered interceptors.

 ### Event: 'request'
-Emitted one tick after the request object has been created.
+Emitted after the request object has been created and the send-buffer has been flushed.

 ### Event: 'response'
 Emitted after the response headers have been received.